 Your fridge needs some ventilation.
 While keeping your food cold, it will release some heat.
 You need to allow this heat to escape freely.
 Do this by ensuring that there’s enough room around your fridge and there’s nothing obstructing the vents.
 Sometimes these vents are located on top of your fridge.
 Be careful when placing anything on top of your refrigerator since you could block these vents in the process.
 Last, but not least, check the temperature setting of your fridge.
 If it’s not low enough, your food will go bad.
 If it’s too low, you will force your fridge to work too hard.

 Remember, by taking care of your appliances, and by following these simple fridge energy saving tips, you’ll save money on electricity bills and costly repairs.
-From time to time, however, you may need some repairs, and this is when you need to call Express Appliance Repair at (647) 483-9051.
+From time to time, however, you may need some repairs, and this is when you need to call Express Appliance Repair at (647) 492-7773.
 We offer same day service, and we always work quickly to resolve any problem you might have.
+Visit our Markham appliance repair customer support website.